what does orp stand for

 Signal Detection: When the sensor is in the solution, the measuring electrode detects the redox reaction.
 It then creates a change in potential.

 Signal Amplification: The change is often small.
-You need an amplifier to make the signal easy to measure.
+You need an amplifier to make the signal easy to measured in millivolts.

 Signal Processing: The amplified signal can have noise or interference.
 People use filters to clean and improve the signal.
 This helps make sure the output signal is stable and accurate.

 Signal Conversion: The system changes the processed signal into digital or analog form.
-This usually happens with an analog-to-digital converter (ADC).
+This often happens with an analog-to-digital converter, known as an ADC.
 The output then goes to a data acquisition system or a control system.

 Applications